informalsystems/quint/doc/repl.md

 REPL randomly picks one of the elements from the set `mySet` and binds the name `myElem` to the chosen value.
 The name `myElem` can be used inside the expression `expr`, which usually contains an assignment.
-Whereas the TNT simulator used in the REPL chooses a set element pseudo-randomly, other implementations may handle non-determinism differently.
+Whereas the Quint simulator used in the REPL chooses a set element pseudo-randomly, other implementations may handle non-determinism differently.
 That is why we say that the `nondet`-form specifies *data non-determinism*.